 I’ve been a multiple myeloma survivor since early 1994.
 I’ve learned that when most people think of getting a second opinion after a diagnosis of multiple myeloma, (MM) they think of consulting another oncologist.

-While this kind of second opinion can be useful, talking to a long-term survivor of MM, a long-term survivor who has experienced and studied both conventional and non-conventional cancer care may identify issues that a conventional oncologist won’t.
+While a traditional oncological second opinion can be useful, talking to a long-term MM survivor a long-term survivor who has experienced and studied both conventional and non-conventional cancer care may identify issues that a conventional oncologist won’t.

 For example, have you talked to your oncologist about: